 18. Experiment 2.
-Take three different length slurpee straws and try to make a right triangle!
+Take three different length slurpee straws or slips of paper and try to make a right triangle!
 This will be very difficult.
 How can it be so difficult if there are right triangles everywhere??!!

 Obviously, there is some secret to making right-triangles.